kayahr/mcdos/README.md

 Ctrl+D     | DeleteLine      | Delete current line
-Ctrl+Left  | WordLeft        | Move cursor one word to the left Ctrl+Right | WordTop         | Move cursor one word to the right
+Ctrl+Left  | WordLeft        | Move cursor one word to the left Ctrl+Right | WordTop         | Move cursor one word to the right Ctrl+Home  | Top             | Move cursor to top of the file Ctrl+End   | Bottom          | Move cursor to bottom of the file

 ### File menu hotkeys